-S/No Туре Sub-Types 1 Proportional Treaty Quota Share; Surplus 2 Non-Proportional Risk Excess of Loss; Event/Catastrophe Excess of Treaty Loss; Aggregate/ Stop Loss Excess of Loss
+S/No Type Sub-Types 1 Proportional Treaty Quota Share; Surplus 2 Non-Proportional Risk Excess of Loss; Event/Catastrophe Excess of Treaty Loss; Aggregate/ Stop Loss Excess of Loss

 (1 mark for each correctly stated type.
 1 mark for any correctly stated sub-type.
 Maximum of 1 sub-type to be graded.
 Sub-Total per type: 2 marks.
-Grand Sub-Total: 4 marks) (Grand Total: 6 marks)
+Grand Sub-Total: 4 marks)

-5. (a) Explain what it means to settle reinsurance accounts on a "balance of account" basis.
-(4 marks)
+- 5. (a) Explain what it means to settle reinsurance accounts on a "balance of account" basis.
+(4 marks) - (b) What type of reinsurance accounting is this usually applicable to?
+(2 marks)